epogrebnyak/abacus/README.md

 through Python code, in spirit of [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x).
 You can use `abacus` to teach basics of accounting and accounting information systems (AIS).

-### Other usage
+### Other uses

-- Use with other software as a component (for example, with `medici`).
+- Use as a software component with other open source tools (such as fast `medici` ledger).
-- Convert accounting reports between ledgers (for example, national accounting standards to IFRS).
+- Convert reports between charts of accounts (eg local accounting standasrds to IFRS).
-- Process streams of business events to financial reports in business simulations.
+- Process streams of business events in business simulations.
 - Generate prompts and enhance a large language model with structured outputs in accounting.

 ## Assumptions

 Below are some simplifying assumptions and behaviors made for this code.
-Some points may be relaxes, some will remain a feature.
+Some assumptions may be relaxed, some will remain a feature.

 1. Account structure is flat, there are no subaccounts.
-(One can use `cash:petty` and `cash:bank_account` to mimic subaccounts.)
+To override one can use `cash:petty` and `cash:bank_account` to mimic subaccounts.

 2. Every entry involves exactly two accounts, there are no compound entries.